Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - provide advice on legal issues

-- deliver legal services to our department
+- deliver legal services within the department

 - Australian Public Service Commission events

-- attending Senate Estimates and Question Time during parliamentary sittings
+- attending Senate Estimates

-These opportunities will:
+These opportunities will help:

 - strengthen your networking skills